arthi2900/app1/docs/prd.md

 - Students can only view their own reports
 - School name, address, and code displayed on report header

-#### 4.2.5 Search and Filter
-- All user lists, question banks, exams, and reports are automatically filtered by school and role-based visibility rules
+#### 4.2.5 Search and Filter\n- All user lists, question banks, exams, and reports are automatically filtered by school and role-based visibility rules
 - Search functionality respects school-based isolation and role permissions
 - Dropdown lists and selection options show only school-relevant and role-appropriate data